czarnota/tietoevry-bash-training/README.md

 ## Task: SVG to PNG converter

-Download and extract, using the terminal.
+Download and extract, using the terminal:

 ```
 https://github.com/simple-icons/archive/develop.zip